EdLichtman/QuickModuleCLI/Readme.md

 __**The following are utility functions:**__
 * Set-QuickToolsPath
 * Export-QuickCommand
+* Refresh-QuickCommand

 __**The following are installed with the Utility Belt.
 The Utility Belt can be installed on a per Function basis:**__
 * Add-Reminder (Sets a Scheduled Task to alert you after a pre-defined time period)
-* Define-Command (Prints out to the screen the Function Definition.
+* Show-CommandContent (Prints out to the screen the Function Definition.
 Would be nice to colorize the text)
 * * read (The Alias for Define-Command)
 * Get-DiskInfo (Prints out to the screen Information about your Disk such as Free Space and Total Space in GB)
-* Tail-File (Just a Wrapper for Get-Content -Wait)
+* Get-RealtimeFileContents (Just a Wrapper for Get-Content -Wait)
 * * tail (The Alias for Tail-File.
 The only reason I included Tail-File.
 This is if you're used to using Linux tail command)
+* Set-Env (sets environment variable)
+* Find-Desktop (Uses Powershell logic to get the Desktop of the profile an goes to it)

 * Aliases Unmapped to functions
 * * edit (The Alias for Edit-Command)